 5 Pros and Cons of Being a Caregiver for a Family Member

 While it may be a minor semantic debate, Writing Explained provides a helpful breakdown of the words “caretaker” and “caregiver” that may help us reframe the idea of an all-or-nothing approach to providing care.
-So what is a caregiver exactly?
-According to the post, a “caregiver” is “one who supports another person.”
-The term “caretaker” similarly means, “one who gives support to another person.”
+So, what is a caregiver then?
+A caregiver is “one who supports another person.”
+The term caretaker similarly means, “one who gives support to another person.”

 At first glance, these words mean exactly the same thing, and they pretty much do mean exactly the same thing.
-But to me, the definition for a caregiver implies a constant presence, while the “caretaker” version of support feels more like meeting a friend for coffee to help them through a tough time.
+But to me, the definition for a caregiver implies a constant presence, while the “caretaker” version of support feels more like lending a helping hand from time to time — taking a friend to their doctor’s appointment or having a heartfelt conversation to help them through a tough time.

 Now, in reality, these words can be and are used more or less interchangeably.
 That’s totally fine.
 I bring up this potential distinction to emphasize a point: Providing care doesn’t have to be all or nothing.
 You can be a person “who gives support to another person” without being a 24/7 caregiver.
 You can give support by choosing to remain emotionally available, by visiting frequently, and in some cases, by placing a loved one with a person or persons who can support them full-time.

-How to Be a Caretaker for a Family Member
+How to Be a Caregiver for a Family Member

-If you’re considering being a traditional caregiver for your loved one, it’s worth weighing the pros and cons honestly before making your decision.
+If you’re considering becoming the primary caregiver for a family member, it’s worth weighing the pros and cons honestly before making your decision.
 Let’s take a look!

 There are definite benefits to a structured environment for seniors — one where activities and meals happen on a regular schedule.
 This is especially true if your loved one has a mental or physical disability.
 In a care home with many people, it isn’t always possible to give seniors the organized setting that would best suit their needs.

-One clear benefit of being a caregiver for a loved one is that you get to enjoy the good times and hopefully bond through the experience.
-Enjoying family time is a beautiful thing, and if you have children, this may be a great way for them to share moments with an elderly family member.
+One clear benefit of being a caregiver to a family member or loved one is that you get the opportunity to enjoy your time together and bond through the experience.
+Enjoying family time is a beautiful thing, and if you have children at home, this may be a great way for them to share moments with an elderly family member.

 With more people in a house comes less privacy — for both you and your loved one.
 It may also mean less independence for your loved one if they are forced to rely on you to get around and provide basic assistance for them.
 If your loved one doesn’t require a lot of care and has the desire to maintain their independence, this will be substantially easier.